dawgfish/labs/HYCU/hycu_lab.rst

 Prerequisites:	HYCU VM Configured, Nutanix Cluster Added, Backup Target Added, and you have completed at least one full backup

-Restore's are available even from the file system level, and it’s extremely useful when you have to restore only a few files/folders from a VM.
+	..
+Note :: Restore's are available even from the file system level, and it’s extremely useful when you have to restore only a few files/folders from a VM.
 That way, there is no need to restore the entire VM, but rather just those files/folders.
 Follow the below steps in order to perform a granular restore.

- 	Login to HYCU UI
+ 	1. Login to HYCU UI

- 	Click on “Virtual Machines” in the left hand pane
+ 	2. Click on “Virtual Machines” in the left hand pane

- 	Find the VM you want to restore the file or folder from by scrolling through available choices, or by filtering it by     	  name (top right corner, just below the Owner button).
+ 	3. Find the VM you want to restore the file or folder from by scrolling through available choices, or by filtering it by     	  name (top right corner, just below the Owner button).

- 	Select the VM
+ 	4. Select the VM

- 	To restore files back to the original VM you will need to provide VM credentials.
+ 	5. To restore files back to the original VM you will need to provide VM credentials.

- 	To define and assign credentials for the VM click on “Credentials" in the top right corner.
+ 	6. To define and assign credentials for the VM click on “Credentials" in the top right corner.

  	- Configure administrator credentials (Picture 27)